-This is an edited version of a much longer article published in the BDO book, Druidry: Re-Kindling the Sacred Fire copyright BDO, 1999.
-Earlier versions of it appeared on various BDO websites.
-It has subsequently appeared, often uncredited, on various other websites and has become a ‘go-to’ reference for Awen as understood both historically and in modern Druidry.
-The now widespread translation of Awen as ‘the flowing spirit’ derives from Greywolf’s researches for the first version of this piece, written in about 1991.
-It is now commonplace amongst Druids worldwide.
+What follows is an edited version of a much longer article about Awen published in the BDO book, Druidry: Re-Kindling the Sacred Fire copyright BDO, 1999, reprinted 2002.
+Earlier versions of it appeared on BDO websites.
+It has subsequently popped up, often uncredited, on various other websites and has become a 'go-to' reference for Awen as understood both historically and in modern Druidry.
+The now widespread translation of Awen as 'the flowing spirit' derives from Greywolf's researches for the first version of this piece, written in about 1991.
+This translation in now widely used by Druids and others worldwide.

 The quest for Awen is a quest for the spirit of Druidry itself, and, as such, it brings together many paths.
 We may pursue the quest as historian, linguist, poet, philosopher, priest, magician, shaman, and in many other guises.
 Each, in its own way, helps us to gain understanding and, as we walk the Druid path, one of the things we discover is that in understanding lies strength.

 The first recorded reference to Awen occurs in Nennius' Historia Brittonum, a Latin text of circa 796 CE, based on earlier writings by the Welsh monk, Gildas.
 After referring to King Ida of Northumbria, who reigned from 547 to 559, Nennius says that:

 "Then Talhearn Tad Awen won renown in poetry."